 Often I feel sorry for the hikers that attach themselves to groups early on in the trail.
 They spend so much time and money in trail towns as a group and move very slowly as they make their way along the trail.
 Many are forced to quit the trail due to lack of money when hiking with a large group and spending too much time in towns.
 The choice is yours.

-If you do hike in a large group than please be considerate of others hiking the trail.
+If you do hike in a large group then please be considerate of others hiking the trail.
 Large groups can overrun a shelter and annoy the crap out of others very easily.
 Don’t be the hiking group everyone wants to hate.

 10. Camping or staying in shelters on the Appalachian Trail